Renters taking their landlords to court for breaking insulation laws have pocketed more than $124,000 in fines.

 AUCKLAND MUM HURT TO HEAR OF OTHER CASES LIKE HERS

 Auckland mum Ataoletaeao Tigifagu says she’s “really sad” to hear there were 120 cases of landlords breaking new insulation rules.

-She won $22,000 in damages late last year after living six years in a in a mould-infested rental riddled with holes, leaks, rats and fleas that her landlord failed to adequately repair or fit with insulation.
+She won $22,000 in damages late last year after living six years in a mould-infested rental riddled with holes, leaks, rats and fleas that her landlord failed to adequately repair or fit with insulation.

-Tigifagu’s 10-month-old daughter went to hospital with bronchiolitis during the tenancy, while her mother also suffered ill health.
+Tigifagu’s 10-month-old daughter went to the hospital with bronchiolitis during the tenancy, while her mother also suffered ill health.

 “It was not an understatement to say that people’s lives were at risk due to living in these premises,” Tenancy Tribunal adjudicator Nicola Maplesden said at the time.

 For Tigifagu, even one case like hers was one too many.

 “Those stats are pretty sad.
 It hurts to hear because I know what it’s like,” she said.

 She spent six years in her hovel-like West Auckland rental, paying rent totalling $117,465 in that time.